 Kindergarten School Holiday Care (Vacation Care)

-From the end of first term this year, the Whitsunday Anglican School is also offering vacation care for your enrolled kindergarten child.
+Whitsunday Anglican School offers vacation care for your enrolled Kindergarten child.
 The program and hours for vacation care will operate from 7.30 am to 6.00pm.